wmeints/effective-llm-applications/manuscript/06-enhancing-llms-with-tools.md

 1. When you can't change the logic in the function itself.
 2. When you need to apply a transformation on all functions in the application.

+Functions and filters are what make Semantic Kernel powerful.
+With these two constructs on top of the kernel, you can build all the patterns from the upcoming chapters.

 ## Summary